-A digital image of an object may be made for a Covered Person who loans that object to the Museum, or to another institution at the Museums' request, at the expense of the donor.
+A digital image of an object may be made for a Covered Person who loans that object to the Museum, or to another institution, at the expense of the donor.
 The Director of the Museum may waive the expense if the Director determines that the loan and digital reproduction furthers the Museums' charitable purposes.